When Should You See a Physiotherapist?

 A person is getting acupuncture on their back.

-A woman is getting a head massage at a spa.
+A woman is getting a neck massage from a man.